CaiqingJian/DFGET/README.md

 This repository is the official implementation of the paper, "DFGET: Displacement-Field-Assisted Graph Energy
 Transmitter for Gland Instance Segmentation".

+## Dataset
+The GlaS dataset used in this paper comes from the Gland Challenge of MICCAI 2015 [<sup>1</sup>](#refer-anchor-1), including 165 images,
+of which 85 are training set and 80 are test set.

 ## Installation
 ### Step 1:
 Install packages according to requirements.txt.